 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-Spring River Park & Zoo, a roadside zoo operated by the city of Roswell, New Mexico, confines bears to a decrepit concrete pit and other animals to cramped cages.
-It claimed that it would make improvements for them, yet nothing meaningful has been done.
+Spring River Park & Zoo, operated by the city of Roswell, New Mexico, confines bears to a decrepit concrete pit and other animals to cramped cages.
+The roadside zoo claimed that it would make improvements for them, yet nothing meaningful has been done.

-For years, bears Sierra and Ursula have been stuck in this concrete pit, which is like a dungeon straight out of the Dark Ages to them.
-Spring River Zoo is reportedly working on expanding the pit, but the concrete substrate used still causes and exacerbates physical ailments in bears, including painful and debilitating arthritis.
+For years, bears Sierra and Ursula have been stuck in this pit, which is like a dungeon straight out of the Dark Ages to them.
+Concrete substrate causes and exacerbates physical ailments, including painful and debilitating arthritis, in bears.

-Spring River Zoo also allowed an underweight long-horned steer to stumble around on his likely painful overgrown hooves for months because it failed to obtain the necessary equipment to provide veterinary care and trim his hooves.
-It was cited twice by the U.S. Department of Agriculture, but instead of doing what was needed to help this suffering animal, it just got rid of him.
+Spring River Zoo was cited twice by the U.S. Department of Agriculture for allowing an underweight longhorn steer to stumble around on his likely painful overgrown hooves for months because it failed to obtain the necessary equipment to provide him with veterinary care and trim his hooves.

-PETA has repeatedly offered to donate funds to help improve the conditions for the animals if Spring River Zoo would allow the bears to be transferred to an accredited sanctuary, but it has refused, leaving them to suffer in barren, rundown enclosures and antiquated concrete pits.
-Confining any animal to a concrete pit is inhumane and a form of speciesism—a human-supremacist worldview.
+PETA has repeatedly offered to donate funds to improve the conditions for the animals if Spring River Zoo would allow the bears to be transferred to an accredited sanctuary where they would have acres of natural terrain to roam, ponds for swimming, and natural dens for resting and hibernating—but it has refused, leaving them to suffer in the barren, antiquated concrete pit.
+Confining any animal this way is cruel and a form of speciesism—a human-supremacist worldview.

-Speak up today and urge Spring River Zoo to close its concrete pits and cramped cages and allow the animals to be transferred to reputable facilities.
+Speak up today and urge Spring River Zoo to close its concrete pits and allow the bears to be transferred to an accredited sanctuary.